Founder of GM electric truck partner quits amid allegations

 FRANKFURT — Shares in electric and hydrogen-powered truck startup Nikola plunged on Monday after the company's founder resigned amid allegations of fraud — just two weeks after signing a $2 billion partnership with General Motors.

-The company said late Sunday that Trevor Milton resigned and the departing executive chairman said he would defend himself against accusations that the company made false claims about its vehicles, allegations Nikola rejects.
+The company said late Sunday that Trevor Milton resigned.
+The departing executive chairman said he would defend himself against accusations that the company made false claims about its vehicles, allegations Nikola rejects.

 Milton said in a message to Nikola employees that he was stepping aside because “the focus should be on the company and its world-changing mission, not me.”